algolia/shipjs/GUIDE.md

           command: yarn install
       - run:
           name: Try to Release
-          command: yarn shipjs:release
+          command: yarn release:trigger
 ```

-Every time Circle CI runs the flow above, `yarn shipjs:release` will be executed, and it will check if it's a condition to release.
+Every time Circle CI runs the flow above, `yarn release:trigger` will be executed, and it will check if it's a condition to release.
 It will, by default, check the latest commit message and the current branch.

 ### NPM Token